- Carrying a backpack that’s too heavy can cause pain.

 - Your backpack shouldn’t weigh more than 5-10% of your body weight.

 - Pack light, use both shoulder straps, and if possible, wear a waist belt.

 Most students look forward to picking out their backpacks because there are so many different colors and designs to choose from.
 Your backpack may express your style, but does it do its job?
 Besides being stylish, what else should you be concerned about when choosing and wearing a backpack?

 Did you know?

-According to the American Occupational Therapy Association, Inc. (AOTA), 85% of university students report discomfort and pain associated with backpack usage.
+According to experts, heavy backpacks (more than 10% of a person’s body weight) can cause back pain and strains that can last through adulthood.
 However, studies have also shown that simply changing the way you load your backpack and carry it will lower your chance of straining your shoulders, back, or neck.

 What’s the best way to carry my books?

 Although there are many types of school bags (purses, one-shoulder bags, etc.) a backpack over both shoulders is the best way to carry books.
 It helps distribute weight evenly so that one part of your body isn’t carrying more weight than the other.
 Purses and one-shoulder bags may be stylish, but they tend to put more weight on one shoulder.
 This may lead to back and shoulder strains which can result in mild to severe pain.

 How do I know if my backpack is too heavy?

 As a rule, students tend to put too many books, notebooks, and other items in their backpacks, which make them very heavy to carry.
 According to the American Occupational Therapy Association Inc., backpacks should not weigh more than 10% of your weight.
 For example, if you weigh 100 pounds, your backpack should not weigh more than 10 pounds.
 If you absolutely need to carry all of your books with you, carry one of the heavier ones in your hands.